RELATES TO: KRS 15.530-15.590

 Section 8.
 Department’s Responsibilities to Trainee’s Agency.
 In order to keep the agency advised of the trainee’s progress and performance in the academy so that the agency may adequately assess the trainee’s ability to perform required duties, the department shall provide the following to the police chief, sheriff, or chief administrator of the trainee’s agency:

-(1) Trainee performance report which shall be completed at the completion of the academy and shall include trainee conduct, demonstrated leadership abilities, examination scores, and overall effort on performance, observed social/interpersonal skills, and appearance.
+(1) Trainee performance report which shall be completed at the completion of the academy and shall include trainee conduct, demonstrated leadership abilities, examination scores, and overall effort on performance, observed social and interpersonal skills, and appearance;

-(2) Immediate notice of specific nonperformance, misconduct, or lack of progress.
+(2) Immediate notice of specific nonperformance, misconduct, or lack of progress; and

 (3) Immediate notice of any off-campus activity which reflects negatively on the profession, including the following: